-The Fair Access Act requires all LEAs, or entities operating a publically funded CBOs, to submit discipline data to OSSE by Aug.
+The Fair Access Act requires all LEAs, or entities operating publicly funded CBOs, to submit discipline data to OSSE by Aug.
 15 of each year.
 In order to reduce LEA burden and ensure consistent reporting, OSSE will collect all discipline data required for both federal and local reporting on the prior school year in one collection, which will be due on Aug.
 15 of each year.

 The files submitted by LEAs on Aug.
 15 must be complete, accurate and final.
 LEAs will not have the opportunity to resolve issues of non-compliance after the Aug.
-15th collection date.
+15 collection date.
 During the data cleaning process, OSSE will conduct quality control checks on the data that may reveal non-compliance or data inconsistencies.
 Instances of non-compliance or data discrepancies may be reported to DC Council in the Annual Discipline Report.

 When possible, LEAs should submit their populated OSSE Discipline Data Collection Template to OSSE prior to the Aug.
 15 deadline so that identified instances of non-compliance may be ameliorated in advance of the Aug.
 15 timeline.
-Early submission will allow for a window during which OSSE can complete data validation and communicate concerns about the data provided with the LEA.
-As a result of early submission, the LEA may have an opportunity to provide OSSE with an updated file prior to the Aug.
+Early submissions enable OSSE to validate data and work with LEAs to resolve concerns about provided data prior to the Aug.
 15 deadline.